James Monroe Distinguished Professor of Law

 B.A., Stanford University, 1990

-Saikrishna Prakash's scholarship focuses on separation of powers, particularly presidential powers.
+Saikrishna Prakash's scholarship focuses on separation of powers, particularly executive powers.
 He teaches Constitutional Law, Foreign Relations Law and Presidential Powers at the Law School.

-Prakash was formerly Herzog Research Professor of Law at the University of San Diego School of Law.
-He was senior editor of the Yale Law Journal and a recipient of the John M. Olin Fellowship in Law, Economics and Public Policy.
-He clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the District of Columbia Circuit from 1993 to 1994, and for Justice Clarence Thomas of the U.S. Supreme Court from 1994 to 1995.
-After practicing in New York for two years, he served as a visiting professor at the University of Illinois College of Law from 1997 to 1998.
-He then served as an associate professor at Boston University School of Law before joining San Diego's faculty in 1999.
-In 2004, he visited at Northwestern University School of Law.
+Prakash majored in economics and political science at Stanford University.
+At Yale Law School, he served as senior editor of the Yale Law Journal and received the John M. Olin Fellowship in Law, Economics and Public Policy.
+After law school, he clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the District of Columbia Circuit and for Justice Clarence Thomas of the U.S. Supreme Court.
+After practicing in New York for two years, he served as a visiting professor at the University of Illinois College of Law and as an associate professor at Boston University School of Law.
+He then spent several years at the University of San Diego School of Law as the Herzog Research Professor of Law.
+Prakash has been a visiting professor at the Northwestern University School of Law and the University of Chicago Law School.
+He also has served as a James Madison Fellow at Princeton University and Visiting Research Fellow at the Hoover Institution at Stanford University.

 Scholarship Profile: Originalism and the Separation of Powers (Virginia Journal 2013)